 Central Government and external capital grants have also been heavily impacted during the last few years, as the Government has strived to deliver its programme of austerity.
 However, as part of the Autumn Statement 2014 the Government reconfirmed its commitment to prioritise capital investment over day-to-day spending over the next few years, in line with the policy of capital investment to aid the economic recovery.
 The Budget 2015 confirmed public sector gross investment will be held constant in real terms in 2016-17 and 2017-18, and increase in line with GDP from 2018-19.
 The Spending Review 2015 provided more detail to this, with plans to increase Central Government capital spending by £12 billion over the next 5 years.
-Although the Local Government Finance Settlement for 2015-16 was announced in December 2015, not all departments have yet issued all of their capital funding allocations and the Government is also set to publish a refreshed National Infrastructure Delivery Plan in Spring 2016.
-Therefore these will be included within the Programme once the impact is known.
-As such, in advance of this the Business Plan anticipates as a general principle that overall capital grant allocations will remain constant from 2015-16 onwards.
+The Government has set out how it intends to do this in the National Infrastructure Delivery Plan 2016-2021, published in March 2016.
+This brings together for the first time the Government's plans for economic infrastructure with those to support delivery of housing and social infrastructure.
+It includes the new Pothole